 Emergency motions regarding holiday time with the children are routinely dismissed by a judges who like to say,“You knew Christmas was going to be December 25 this year.
 You should have dealt with this earlier.
 I find this not to be an emergency.”

-Emergency motions are always accepted when the children maybe in danger like if a parent starts dating a sex offender.
+Emergency motions in Cook County, Illinois are always accepted when the children might be in danger like if a parent starts dating a sex offender.

 You would think that motions for child support would be valid emergencies but they are not emergencies in Illinois.
 Motions for child support get a short date and a summary hearing where the judge simply looks at the parties’ financial affidavits to determine the child support amount.